miversen33/ProjectPsittacosaurus-Dep/README.md

 * Dynamic Path Creation (aStar)
 * Static Path Creation
 * Vector Math/Logic
+* How to implement inelastic collisions into gameplay
-* How to implement physics into gameplay
+* How to implement elastic collisions into gameplay